AleksanteriK/game_of_life/README.md

-My implementation of John Conway's cellular automata "Game of Life"
+# John Conway's cellular automata "Game of Life"

-both versions with and without ncurses
+This repository holds my implementation of John Conway's game of life cellular automata

+There are source code's for one version without using ncurses library and one that uses ncurses

+Both versions can read the starting alive and dead cells from a text file and start the simulation

+from there

+## Built with
+Ncurses terminal graphics library

 ![Picture of menu](https://github.com/AleksanteriK/game_of_life/blob/master/menu.jpg?raw=true)